guadabsb15/summer_2021_report/docs/source/sod.rst

    :scale: 70 %
    :align: center

-   *Plot showing the density rho for every direction x,y and z*
+   Plot showing the density rho for every direction x,y and z.
+Here we have used the initial Bifrost parameters which are presented above.